clangen/musikcube/README.md

  [keyboard shortcuts are described in the user guide.](https://github.com/clangen/musikcube/wiki/user-guide)

-**a quick note**: the terminal-based frontend was recently renamed from `musikbox` to `musikcube` to avoid naming confusion. `musikbox` was originally going to be a throw-away test harness for the core library, but instead evolved into a stable, complete player.
+**a quick note**: the terminal-based frontend was recently renamed from `musikbox` to `musikcube` to avoid naming confusion. `musikbox` was originally a throw-away test harness for the core library, but evolved into a stable, usable player.

 it looks something like this on windows: